odsti/datasets/galtons_heights/README.md

 here]](http://www.medicine.mcgill.ca/epidemiology/hanley/Reprints/Hanley_Article_Galton_Data.pdf).

 The `galton_heights.csv` data appear to be transcription of the data from Table I of Galton's 1886 paper.
-As Hanley's "Transmuting" paper discusses, it's rather hard to work out how the 928 children from that table correspond to the original data.
+As Hanley's "Transmuting" paper discusses, it is rather hard to work out how the 928 children from that table correspond to the original data.